ichim748/Proiect-ATNN/README.md

 - Epsilon-greedy exploration combined with Ornstein-Uhlenbeck noise for balanced exploration and exploitation.
 - The addition of the online-target concept, normally found in Double Q learning
 ## More details
-A more detailed description of the solution and the decision making behind it can be found in the ProiectATNN.pdf file
+A more detailed description of the solution and the decision making behind it can be found in the Report.pdf file
 ## Evaluation metrics
 The cumulative reward obtained during an episode of length 1000
 ## My results